 The answer is you can’t at those low rates of return.

 That’s why you should consider learning how to invest (real investing, not speculation).
-You can start here by learning the 4Ms of successful investing.

 A Strategy for Making Small Investments

 Investing is, in my definition, buying something worth $10 and paying $5 for it.
 You are pretty certain you’re going to make money almost no matter what happens.
 That’s investing.